-Scuba Diving Skills – How to Judge Your Ascent Rate Without a Dive Computer
+How to Judge Your Diving Ascent Rate Without A Dive Computer

-Without a dive computer (all have ascent rate monitors/displays), it can be more tricky to monitor the speed of your ascent.
-During training, the instructor will have demonstrated an appropriate rate as part of scuba diving skills development, but I do understand that it can be hard to replicate this initially.
-It will become an instinctive/unconscious skill as you practice it more and more.
+Without a dive computer, it can be more tricky to monitor the speed of your ascent.
+During your open water training, the instructor will have demonstrated an appropriate rate.
+However, it can be really hard to replicate that without a digital reference.

-The old scuba adage of “never ascend faster than your smallest bubbles” is practicable in emergencies, but for general diving it is imprecise and far from foolproof.
-It should not be viewed as a routine technique – especially for deep and/or repetitive diving.
+The old scuba adage of “never ascend faster than your smallest bubbles” can be a last resort in emergencies.
+However, for general diving, it is imprecise and far from foolproof.
+It should not be viewed as a routine technique, especially if deep and/or repetitive diving.

-You should always bear in mind that the recommended ascent rate is the maximum speed.
+You should always bear in mind that the recommended diving ascent rate is the maximum speed.
 Ascending at a rate below this can be viewed as a prudent and conservative diving practice.
-PADI recommend 18m/60ft per minute.
-Other training agencies recommend a much slower rate, typically around 8-10m/25-30ft per minute (in line with the ascent speeds used by modern dive computers).

 The techniques taught to you on your Open Water course should go a long way towards ensuring that you can ascend safely – and also enable you to track and assess your ascents.

 You should have a depth gauge and timing device for your dives.